24/7 Emergency Service

 Mulch Fire Risk

-Bark mulch often found around homes and businesses can smoulder for hours before bursting into flames.
+Bark mulch, often found around homes and businesses, can smolder for hours before bursting into flames.

 Always fully extinguish cigarettes before disposal.